What data is declared in Intrastat?

 Partial deliveries refer to consignments of goods to be allocated to one commodity code, mostly comprehensive machine and appliances deliveries delivered and possibly also invoiced in several stages, for example due to reasons connected to transportation technology.

-Partial deliveries are declared all at once, regardless of when they are invoiced, that is, when all partial deliveries of the good in question have been received or sent.
+Partial deliveries are declared all at once, regardless of when they are invoiced, that is, when all partial deliveries of the goods in question have been received or sent.

 The all-in price of the goods shall be indicated as the value.
 The transaction code is 11.

-The statistical declaration should also include sea products, which means fishery products, minerals, and other products which have not yet been landed by sea going vessels.
+The statistical declaration should also include sea products, which means fishery products, minerals, and other products which have not yet been unloaded ashore by sea going vessels.